noa-beyond/eoProcessors/noa-harvester/README.md

 git clone https://github.com/Agri-Hub/eoProcessors.git
 ```

-You can also download the repo directly from github.

 You can now either execute the processor as a [standalone cli application](#standalone-cli-execution) or [build a container and run it](#docker-execution).

 ## Standalone CLI execution

-- You must have a Python version greater than 3.**12**.
+1. You must have a Python version greater than 3.**12**.
-- Navigate to where you cloned the repo.
+2. Navigate to where you cloned the repo.
-- You should perform the following operations in a virtual environment:
+3. You should perform the following operations in a virtual environment:
     - Windows:
         - Install miniconda (https://docs.anaconda.com/free/miniconda/miniconda-install/)
     - Linux:
         - Install conda (https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
-    - Common:
+    - **Common**:
         - Create the environment:
             - Execute `conda create -n noaharvester_env python==3.12`
             - Execute `conda activate noaharvester_env`
-- Then:
+4. Then:

 ```
     cd eoProcessors/noa-harvester